untoldgarden/meadow-manual/pages/features/microphone-values.md

 Use **Lerp** to limit the range (for example, keep height between 0 and 10).

 Optional:
-- Create a **BaseScale** variable to store and object's original size.
+- Create a **BaseScale** variable to store an object's original size.
 Adjust its `Vector3` values to match proportions (recommended default: x1, y1, z1).
 - Define the **Object** variable and assign it to the object you want to interact with in the scene.

 ![alt_text](../images/microphone-example-object.webp)

 <br>

-## Pitch/dB Values - Use Idea
+## Pitch/dB Values - Usage Idea

 You can use pitch and decibel inputs in many ways, such as triggering visual or behavioral changes like modifying **textures**, **colors**, or **animations**.